ibm-cloud-docs/openwhisk/openwhisk_actions.md

     ```
     {: screen}

-    The CLI automatically infers the type of the action by using the source file extension.
+    The type of action is determined by using the source file extension.
     For `.py` source files, the action runs by using a Python 2 runtime.

     You can also create an action that runs with Python 3.x, for Python 3.6 use the parameter `--kind python:3.6` (previously named `python-jessie:3`), for Python 3.7 use the parameter `--kind python:3.7`, both contain additional packages for IBM Cloud Services like {{site.data.keyword.cloudant_short_notm}}, {{site.data.keyword.Db2_on_Cloud_long_notm}}, {{site.data.keyword.cos_full_notm}}, and {{site.data.keyword.ibmwatson_notm}}.
 For more information about the packages  that are included in these Python 3 runtimes, see the Python runtime [reference](./openwhisk_reference.html#openwhisk_ref_python_environments).